GongT/baobao/library/reflect/docs/reflect.api.md

 // @public (undocumented)
 export const bindThis: MethodDecorator;

-// Warning: (ae-missing-release-tag) "globalDispose" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function globalDispose(relatedWith: Disposable | AsyncDisposable): ClassDecorator;

-// Warning: (ae-forgotten-export) The symbol "IConstructorOf" needs to be exported by the entry point _export_all_in_once_index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IConstructorOf" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-forgotten-export) The symbol "IHooks" needs to be exported by the entry point _export_all_in_once_index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IHooks" needs to be exported by the entry point _export_all_in_one_index.d.ts
 // Warning: (ae-missing-release-tag) "hookClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)